 Shoreacres – 8th – 197 yards

 A beautiful example of the Eden hole is at this Chicago area Seth Raynor design.
-Last year, Shoreacres added yardage to the 8th to make the hole play closer to the original intention due to technology advances.
-Notice the deep Strath bunker on the right and extremely sloping back to front green.
+In 2015, Shoreacres added yardage to the 8th hole to make it play closer to the original intention.
+Notice the deep Strath bunker on the right and extremely sloped back-to-front green.
 The shot becomes more difficult the more the hole is played as the green and its severe contours place tremendous pressure on the tee shot.
-On a day when the wind blows off Lake Michigan, the 8th at Shoreacres is particularly difficult
+The hole even more of a challenge when the wind blows off Lake Michigan and into the face of the players.

 The 8th hole at Shoreacres, a Seth Raynor design.